crecord/FutureActionPoll/README.md

 # electron-react-tutorial

-This project is a learning resource designed to show how Electron, React, and webpack can work together.
+This project is built off the [following template](https://github.com/Agrosis/electron-react-tutorial).

 ### Instructions